raluca-elena/telemetry-analysis-base/README.md

 Containers can change, and so they have state.
 A container may be running or exited.

-#Building and pushing a Dockerimage
+##Building and pushing a Docker image

 In this repo you can find a Dockerfile.